openzfs/openzfs-docs/docs/Getting Started/Fedora/Root on ZFS/2-system-installation.rst

      of why requiring UTF-8 filenames may be a bad idea, see `The problems with enforced UTF-8 only filenames
      <http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames>`__.
+     A previous version of this guide suggested this setting, but it was reverted because of those problems.
    - ``recordsize`` is unset (leaving it at the default of 128 KiB).
 If you want to tune it (e.g. ``-o recordsize=1M``), see `these
      <https://jrs-s.net/2019/04/03/on-zfs-recordsize/>`__ `various